tw4l/brunnhilde/README.md

 Once installed, you can call Brunnhilde on your Mac with just `brunnhilde.py [arguments]`.

+To upgrade from a previous version of Brunnhilde:
+`brew update && brew upgrade timothyryanwalsh/digipres/brunnhilde`

 #### Usage in Bitcurator with the Brunnhilde GUI:
 * Create directory /usr/share/brunnhilde:
 `sudo mkdir /usr/share/brunnhilde`